 Why we love this recipe

-We love the Corduroy for its simple but sophisticated vibe.
+I love the Corduroy for its simple but sophisticated vibe.
 Rye whiskey lays the strong, solid groundwork for this drink, and Cardamaro works its subtly sweet, pleasantly bitter, gently vegetal magic.
 A couple of dashes of orange bitters round out the flavor without overcomplicating things.

 This cocktail is great anytime but especially when you're in the mood for cozy, gently sophisticated comfort.

-Here's all you'll need to make a Corduroy:
+Here’s a glance at the ingredients you’ll need to make this recipe.

 What is Cardamaro?